srbhptl39/MCP-SuperAssistant/README.md

 ## Overview

 MCP SuperAssistant is a Chrome extension that integrates the Model Context Protocol (MCP) tools with AI platforms like Perplexity, ChatGPT, Google Gemini, Google AI Studio, Grokand more.
-It allows users to execute MCP tools directly from these platforms and insert the results back into the conversation, enhancing the capabilities of web-based AI assistants.
+It allows users to execute MCP tools directly from these platforms enhancing the capabilities of web-based AI assistants.

 ## Currently Supported Platforms